goalie2013/realtime-bus-tracker/README.md

 # Realtime Bus Tracker
-The Realtime Bus Routes activity showcases using an API and a mapping service to show data in realtime.
+The Realtime Bus Tracker activity showcases using an API and a mapping service to show data in realtime.
 The project displays markers that represent current buses on their bus routes in the Greater Boston Area.

 ## Tools used: